Direct Estimation of Appearance Models for Segmentation: Introduction

 In some settings such as medical image analysis or remote sensing the appearance of different objects of interest may be known in advance.
 On the other hand, in many applications the appearance of the objects or materials in a scene need to determined during the segmentation process.

 When appearance models are not known in advance, the challenge of image segmentation is that it is essentially a ``chicken-and-egg'' problem.
 If we had appearance models we could segment the image.
 On the other hand, if we had a segmentation we could estimate the appearance of each region.
 Some methods such as \cite{rother2004grabcut} and \cite{tang2014pseudo} alternate between estimating appearance models and estimating a segmentation in an iterative fashion.
 Similarly, variational methods such as \cite{chan2001active} and \cite{ni2009local} repeatedly evolve a segmentation and the appearance model of each region.
 Less frequently, methods such as \cite{vicente2009joint} and \cite{tang2013grabcut} tackle the segmentation problem by making the dependency on appearance models implicit.
+Other methods such as the graph-based approaches in \cite{shi2000normalized} and \cite{felzenszwalb2004efficient} avoid using appearance models and instead use pairwise similarity to cluster pixels.

-In this paper we describe a novel approach for estimating appearance models directly from an image, without explicit consideration of the pixels in each image region.
+In this paper we describe a novel approach for estimating appearance models directly from an image, without explicit consideration of the pixels that make up each region.
 The approach relies on the spatial coherence of regions but does not require solving for a segmentation to determine the appearance of each region.
 Instead we derive a set of algebraic expressions that can be used to solve for the appearance models of each region using local statistics that can be easily estimated directly from an image.

-Our results allow for the development of new segmentation algorithms that use a two-step process for segmentation.
+We focus specifically on the problem of \emph{binary} segmentation where the goal is to partition an image into two regions (often the foreground and background).
+Our results allow for the development of new segmentation algorithms that use a two-step process.
 First we determine appearance models without segmenting the image.
 We can then segment the image using any available method that requires appearance models to be fixed in advance.
 In practice we propose to use the estimated appearance models to define a Markov Random Field \cite{besag1986statistical}, and use efficient graph cut algorithms to segment the image \cite{greig1989exact,boykov1999fast}.
 This two-step approach leads to efficient methods for unsupervised segmentation.